 - Step 4.
 Review Mapping Results and Finish the Import Process

 A firm owner is always able to import contacts and create accounts on TaxDome.
-If you’d like one or more team members to do the import instead, you’ll have to give them access rights to manage contacts:
+If you want one or more team members to import instead, give them access rights to manage contacts:

 1. Go to Settings, select Team & Plans in the menu bar, navigate to Active Team Members, then click on the team member’s names in the list.

-2. Click on the Edit Access Rights pencil icon, then turn on the Manage contacts toggle.
+2. Click on the Edit Access Rights pencil icon, then toggle on Manage contacts.

 3. Click SAVE.